 Step 1: Complete the Free Application for Federal Student Aid (FAFSA).
 After Catholic University receives your FAFSA and if you are eligible for a Federal Direct Loan, it will be included in your financial aid package.

 Step 2: After enrolling at least half-time, accept your Federal Direct Student Loan(s) in Cardinal Station at cardinalstation.cua.edu using the Username and Password that were mailed to you when you applied.
-Should you need this information again, you can contact the Computer Help Desk at 202-319-4357.
+You can contact the Technology Support Help Desk at 202-319-4357 if you need this information again.

 Step 3: (First-time Federal DIRECT Loan borrowers at Catholic University only) Complete a Federal Direct Loan Master Promissory Note (MPN) with the U.S. Department of Education at studentaid.gov.
 Once on the site you should select the Complete Aid Process then choose to Complete a Master Promissory Note.
 Follow the steps to complete the note.
 If you are experiencing technical difficulty signing the Master Promissory Note online, please contact the Department of Education's customer service center for borrowers toll-free at https://studentaid.gov/help-center/contact.